Locri: History

 Due to fierce winds at an original settlement, the settlers moved to the present site.
 After a century, a defensive wall was built.
 Outside the city there are several necropoleis, some of which are very large.

-Epizephyrian Locris was one of the cities of Magna Graecia.
 Its renowned lawgiver Zaleucus decreed that anyone who proposed a change in the laws should do so with a noose about their neck, with which they should be hanged if the amendment did not pass.
 Plato called it "The flower of Italy", due to the local peoples' characteristics.
-Locris was the site of two great sanctuaries, that of Persephone — here worshipped as the protector of fertile marriage — and of Aphrodite.

-At Locri, perhaps uniquely, Persephone was worshiped as protector of marriage and childbirth, a role usually assumed by Hera, and Diodorus Siculus knew the temple there as the most illustrious in Italy.
+Locris was the site of two great sanctuaries, that of Persephone and of Aphrodite.
+Perhaps uniquely, Persephone was worshiped as protector of marriage and childbirth, a role usually assumed by Hera, and Diodorus Siculus knew the temple there as the most illustrious in Italy.

+In the early centuries Locris was allied with Sparta, and later with Syracuse.
+It founded two colonies of its own, Hipponion and Medma.